artialex/artialex.github.io/public/notes/How I write useful notes.md

 It is possible that during this step I realize that this information is not really important for me despite its popularity.
 That means it's not necessary to summarize it, and I could just keep a link to that or even remove it completely

-Of course sometimes important information could become unimportant and vice verse.
+Of course sometimes important information could become unimportant and vice versa.
 It's normal and there is no need to worry about that

 **Step 3:** _Understanding & Rethinking_